-In 1975, India has switched from fixed exchange rate system to another system called floating exchange rate system or REER (Real effective exchange rate).
-The floating exchange rate means the rate of the currency is determined by the currency market depending upon the demand and supply of a specific foreign currency.
-For example, if there is a less demand for US Dollar and at the same time there is the abundant supply of US dollars available in India, then dollars would be sold in India at the cheaper rate.
-In the other hand, if demand for US Dollar is outstripping their supply for any reasons like our import (outflow of dollars) is more than our export (inflow of dollars) or Foreign Institutional Investors (FIIs) pulling out their investments from the Indian market, the dollars become costlier in India.
-Thus, when a foreign currency becomes cheaper (where we pay the lower amount of Rupees to buy a foreign currency) we call it as a value of Rupee is ‘appreciated’ against a specific foreign currency or ‘Rupee gains against a specific foreign currency’.
-In the same way, when the value of Rupee falls against a specific foreign currency (where we pay more Rupees to buy a foreign currency) we call it as Rupee is ‘depreciated’ against a specific foreign currency.
+Currency depreciation refers to the country’s fall in exchange value compared to the other currencies in a floating rate system.
+The exchange rate between two currencies fluctuates based on demand for a particular currency.
+For example, if there is less demand for US dollars and at the same time there is an abundant supply of US dollars available in India, then dollars would be sold in India at a cheaper rate.
+On the other hand, if demand for US Dollar is outstripping the supply for any reason like our import (outflow of dollars) is more than our export (inflow of dollars) or Foreign Institutional Investors (FIIs) pulling out their investments from the Indian market, the dollars become costlier in India.
+Thus, when a foreign currency becomes cheaper (where we pay a lower amount of Rupees to buy a foreign currency) we call it the value of the Rupee is ‘appreciated’ against a specific foreign currency or ‘Rupee gains against a specific foreign currency’.
+In the same way, when the value of the Rupee falls against a specific foreign currency (where we pay more Rupees to buy a foreign currency) we call it a Rupee is depreciated against a specific foreign currency.

 Now we understood that depreciation or devaluation of a currency indicates that the value of an official currency of a country is lowered against a foreign currency but in different methods.

 Effects on our Foreign Trade and Internal Economy on devaluation or depreciation of the Rupee: